-- 1. Standing and Operating Committees are accountable to the membership through the Board of Directors. - 2.
+- 1. Standing and Operating Committees are accountable to the-Board of Directors who are accountable to the membership. - 2.
 All Standing and Operating Committee members must comply with SSBC Code of Ethics and Conflict of Interest Policy. - 3.
 Standing and Operating Committees will provide written or verbal reports to the Board of Directors from time to time, at the request of the Board. - 4.
-Standing and Operating Committees must only work within their area of jurisdiction and level of authority as determined by the Committee Terms of Reference, found in Appendix 2. - 5.
-Standing and Operating Committee Chairs or persons acting as Chair shall submit to the President of the Association an Annual report of the activities, accomplishments and challenges of the preceding season along with recommendations for the upcoming season, not less than four (4) weeks prior to the Annual General Meeting of the Association, for distribution to the membership in advance of the AGM. - 6.
+Standing and Operating Committees must only work within their area of jurisdiction Refer to the and level of authority as determined by the Committee Terms of Reference, found in Appendix 2. - 5.
+The StandingStanding and Operating Committees Chairs or persons acting as Chair shall submit to the President of the Association an Annual report of their activities, accomplishments and challenges of the current preceding season along with recommendations for the upcoming season, not less than four (4) weeks prior to the Annual General Meeting of the Association, for distribution to the membership in advance of the AGM. - 6.
 A representative from each Standing Committee shall be involved in Operational Planning for the upcoming season, typically beginning in January of the previous season, - 7.
 Designated staff members sit on SSBC committees in an advisory capacity to provide their subject matter expertise.
 As part of their job responsibilities, staff members are also expected to ensure that the committee works within the parameters of the approved budget; SSBC Policies, Procedures and Regulations; contractual requirements and that its work and decisions align with applicable SSC program parameters -NCCP, LTPAD, Officials, Coaching and Competitions development committees.
 If there is a situation whereby the staff member believes that a committee decision or direction contradicts any of the above factors, the Board and Committee are to be notified of the circumstance, details and reasoning within two (2) working days of the committee decision, by email.